-Picture Books: I'm looking for author/illustrators.
+- Picture Books*: I'm looking for author/illustrators.
 Not really looking for authors only right now.
 I’m looking for quirky, fun, characters and delightful language, with lines that roll and rhymes that rock.
 Conflict and growth for characters always helps.
 Any picture books that rhyme where all the rhyming words are one or two syllables are not going to be right for me, I'm pretty sure.

 For young boys, I'm OK with some scatological humor, but I like characters older than ten to be a little more mature and a little less enamored with their own bodily functions than the real-life boys they are patterned after.